SorrelBrigman/backend_capstone/README.md

 You can find the repo for the front end of this application here: https://github.com/SorrelBrigman/similar_tastes_nashville

+Mockups and the ERD for the site can be found in the ERD_and_Mockups folder.
+Mockups were considered a basic starting point, not the final design decision.

 The Trello board used for this project can be found here: https://trello.com/b/OsxMDFwM/back-end-capstone